CodeMacrocosm/Algo-a-Thon/README.md

 ## Folder Structure 📂

-- Each algorithm should be added to a specific language folder (e.g., Python, Java, C++).
+- In algos folder, Each algorithm should be added to a specific language folder (e.g., Python, Java, C++).
 - If the folder for your language doesn't exist, create it.

-## Contributing 🤝

-Contributions are encouraged and welcomed!
-Feel free to add algorithms, improve existing ones, or suggest enhancements.

-## Code of Conduct 🤖

-Please read and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) to foster a positive and inclusive community.
+### How to Star ⭐

+If you enjoyed this repo or find them inspiring, don't forget to ⭐ the repository!
+Your support is appreciated.

-## 📄 License
+### 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. 📜